grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

 ## Enhance your logs data source plugin with optional features

 You can use the following optional features to enhance your logs data source plugin.

-### Implement features that enhance log querying experience in Explore
+With optional features, you are going to enhance log querying experience in Explore.

 [Explore](https://grafana.com/docs/grafana/latest/explore/) provides a useful interface for investigating incidents and troubleshooting logs.
 If the data source produces log results, we highly recommend implementing the following APIs to allow your users to get the most out of the logs UI and its features within Explore.

 The following steps show the process for adding support for Explore features in a data source plugin through a seamless integration.
 Implement these APIs to enhance the user experience and take advantage of Explore's powerful log investigation capabilities.

-#### Show log results in Explore's Logs view
+### Show log results in Explore's Logs view

 To ensure that your log results are displayed in an interactive Logs view, you must add a `meta` attribute to `preferredVisualisationType` in your log result data frame.